IsaacStern/Craigslist_Replication/Craigslist_Replication_Package/README.md

 This repository reproduces the tables and figures reported in *Bazaar Effects in the Digital Marketplace*.
 The pipeline begins with the earliest source-level files available for this project, constructs the ZIP-year analysis panel, estimates the reported models, exports publication figures and tidy tables, and verifies the headline results against the manuscript.

-## Reproduction status

-The package is self-contained at the **published source-data level**, but not at the underlying micro-record level.
-The Startup Cartography Project input is a ZIP-year data product created by its authors from business-registration microdata; those underlying registrations and the SCP prediction pipeline are not present.
-Likewise, the Craigslist entry file comes from the authors' replication materials rather than from a new scrape of historical Craigslist pages.

-One source-provenance issue remains before public release: `ZIP_to_FIPS.csv` is present and fully reproducible as an input, but the workspace does not identify its original publisher or download URL.
-Its checksum is recorded, and its role is documented in `DATA_SOURCES.md`.

 ## Repository structure